 All of the coffee we sell at Commonsense is certified Organic and Fairtrade, but the beans we package ourselves comes with an extra bonus – their bag is from Econic and is entirely home compostable!
 You can reuse the bag for our refill beans, bring a jar from home or use one of our paper bags.

 Bread can be tricky as it almost always comes in plastic bags.
 We stock Leeds st and Shelley bay’s delicious freshly baked breads (and Bread and Butter in Mt Eden) and receive fresh deliveries from Monday – Saturday.
 Breadman is also switching its bread to paper bag packaging instead of plastic, so is a great option with a longer shelf-life.
 If you're feeling really keen, why not try baking your own?
 We’ve got flour and oils in bulk to get you started.

 We all deserve a good treat now and again, and plastic free July should be no exception.
 Trade Aid chocolate comes in home compostable wrappers – enjoy it guilt free!
-She Universe, Pana Chocolate and Loving Earth bars also come in home compostable packaging (card and cellophane).
+She Universe, Pana Chocolate and Loving Earth bars also come in home compostable packaging (card and cellulose).